 Before COVID-19, most graduate and professional schools required test scores for admission.
 Many are waiving test requirements due to COVID-19, and it's important to double check the testing requirements for each program.
 The Graduate Record Exam (GRE) General and Subject tests have been required by many academic programs (Masters and Doctoral degrees).
-MBA programs usually require the Graduate Management Admission Test (GMAT).
+MBA programs have required the Graduate Management Admission Test (GMAT).
 Other tests may be required in other fields, such as the LSAT for law school, the MCAT for medical school, the DAT for dentistry school, the OAT for optometry school, and the TOEFL English proficiency test for international students.

 Sign up early to ensure that you can take the test on your desired date.
 There are no registration deadlines for computer based tests (GRE General and Written Assessment & GMAT), but registration is first come, first serve.
 The registration deadlines for GRE Subject Tests are approximately six weeks prior to the exam dates.
 Check with each testing organization to verify their policies.

 Check each school's admission requirements to determine which tests you need to take.
 Currently, GRE Subject Tests are only available for Biology, Chemistry, Literature in English, Mathematics, Physics, and Psychology.

 Subject Tests are only offered three times a year in April, September, and October.
 You must sign up for Subject Tests approximately six weeks in advance.
 Not all Subject Tests are available on every date, so check the GRE website for test availability well in advance.